joanna-jaeeun/Emotion-Diary-Analysis-NLP-LLM/README.md

-# Sentiment Analaysis with Emotion Diary
+# NLP and LLM-based Analysis of Student Emotion Diaries

 ## Project Summary
 The aim of this project is to analyze students' handwritten emotion diaries and provide personalized feedback based on the results.